Find answers to your broad questions here

 Our dashboard allows you to see how many enriched content items you have imported to Bibblio and how many recommendations have been served and clicked on a monthly basis.

 We also report on two crucial metrics: click-through rate and in-view click-through rate.
-The first gives you the ratio of module clicks to recommendation calls, but the second gives you the ratio of clicks to module views.
+The first gives you the ratio of module clicks to API calls, but the second gives you the ratio of clicks to module views.
 This can be very helpful if the module is placed below your articles, as it determines how many users reached the bottom of the page.

 You can also add tracking parameters to the module and monitor your Bibblio audience directly from your Google Analytics or similar platforms.